 The Zoning Regulations already contain a Transportation Overlay District to set the stage for train service.
 Rail - There has been a rail line in Kent since the 1800s (Danbury to Canaan and on to Pittsfield, Massachusetts) although passenger service ceased in 1971.
 Since 1983, the line has only been used for freight service by the Housatonic Railroad Company.
 The concept of re-establishing passenger service on the line continues to be studied in both Connecticut and Massachusetts.
 Passenger rail service could complement Kent's efforts to encourage economic activity (tourism) but could also impact village character, commerce, and traffic flow due to increased train traffic.
 The Town should continue to monitor the possible re-establishment of passenger rail service to maximize the benefits and mitigate any impacts.

-5.3 ENH HANCE PEDESTRIAN / BICYCLE / TRANSIT Leader/ Partner 1.
-Complete Streets - Consider adopting a "complete streets" policy.
-BOS PW 2. pedestr a. b. c. d. ian Circulation / Facilities - Continue to provide / maintain public sidewalks in the village center and implement pedestrian circulation strategies contained in the Village Center element of the POCD Continue to require private sidewalks in the village center Continue to promote pedestrian trails throughout Kent for passive recreation.
-Continue to promote greater connectivity of trails to enhance the overall network in Kent and the region Town PW PRC 3. b. c.
-Circulation - Continue to encourage safe, convenient, comfortable, and secure bicycle-riding environments (on-road and off-road).
-Consider bicycle circulation when maintaining roads (such as cleaning of sand from shoulders) On a regional basis, promote the creation of route maps (and wayfinding signage) for on-road and/or off-road bicycle routes to facilitate bicycle use.
+5.3 EN HANCE PEDESTRIAN / BICYCLE / TRANSIT Leader/ Partner • gies anticipated to continue over time) are identified by black text. pecific tasks to implement the POCD) are identified by red italic text. ÷ 1.
+Comple ete Streets - Consider adopting a complete streets policy.
+BOS PW 2.
+Pedestrian Circulation / Facilities - a.
+Continue to provide / maintain public sidewalks in the village center and implement pedestrian circulation strategies contained in the Village Center element of the POCD Town PW PRC b.
+Continue to require private sidewalks in the village center с.
+Continue to promote pedestrian trails throughout Kent for passive recreation. d.
+Continue to promote greater connectivity of trails to en- hance the overall network in Kent and the region 3.
+Bicycle Circulation - a.
+Continue to encourage safe, convenient, comfortable, and secure bicycle-riding environments (on-road and off-road).
+Town PW b.
+Consider bicycle circulation when maintaining roads (such as cleaning of sand from shoulders) PRC NHCOG с.
+On a regional basis, promote the creation of route maps (and wayfinding signage) for on-road and/or off-road bicycle routes to facilitate bicycle use.
+DOT d.
 Continue to seek opportunities to create / enhance the Housatonic Bike (HouBike) Trail off of Route 7.
-Town PW PRC NHCOG DOT 4. a.
-Services - Continue to advocate for improvements to "dial-a-ride" in Kent for people who need such services.
-Town NHCOG DOT 5. a. vice / Facilities - Continue to monitor the possible re-establishment of passenger rail service to maximize the benefits to Kent and mitigate any impacts.
-IOWN
+4. Transit Services - Town а.
+Continue to advocate for improvements to dial-a-ride in Kent for people who need such services.
+NHCOG DOT b.
+Explore options (inter-municipal, regional, etc.) to ensure that Kent residents have adequate medical transportation.
+5. Rail Service / Facilities - Town a.
+Continue to monitor the possible re-establishment of pas- senger rail service to maximize the benefits to Kent and miti- gate any impacts.